-As the halls of high schools across America empty, college counselors can breathe a collective sigh of relief, having successfully survived yet another academic year.
+As the halls of high schools across America empty, counselors and consultants can breathe a collective sigh of relief, having successfully survived yet another academic year.
 But just as your students shouldn't let their minds turn to mush or their college aspirations come to a standstill during the dog days, counselors should likewise find ways to stay on their game in preparation for the upcoming school year.
-Whether you're a high school counselor with a few months off or an independent consultant still heading into the office every day, here are a few things you can do to keep your skills sharp and gear up for the next cycle of college planning:
+Whether you have a few months off or are still heading into the office every day, here are a few things you can do to keep your skills sharp and gear up for the next cycle of college planning:

 Stay in touch with your fellow counselors and find ways to connect with others you don't know.
 See if any of the state or national organizations you may be a member of are holding any events over the summer, such as the Independent Educational Consultants Associations's Summer Training Institute.
 You might even start your own local group through websites such as MeetUp.com.
 If you can't get together in person, you can network online through Facebook, Twitter, or pages such as the LinkedIn group CollegeXpress for Counselors and NACAC's MemberToMember Community.
 Discuss the previous school year's challenges and triumphs as well as any shifting trends you've noticed in your students.
 Ask questions and exchange ideas.
 You'll be able to share your own experiences while learning and perhaps gaining some new perspective.